colin-gourlay/sundown-sessions/src/content/releases/a/a-projection/in-a-different-light/index.md

 ---
 ## About

-In A Different Light is a studio album by Edinburgh post-punk band A Projection, released in 2022.
 The band draw on the influence of Joy Division, The Chameleons, and early Factory Records bands to create a brooding, atmospheric sound characterised by dark guitar lines and intense, searching vocals.